Duryodhan, Dushasana, Dhritrashtra are poll issues in the 2019 Mahabharat

 New Delhi, May 08: In an election time charged with rhetoric, it is natural for political opponents to trade barbs by drawing unflattering comparisons with unsavoury mythological characters.
 With just two phases left for counting - on May 23 - the verbal duels are only intensifying further.

-Now you may not be interested in mythology or the prowess of either 'Duryodhana' of 'Arjuna'.
+Now you may not be interested in mythology or the prowess of either 'Duryodhana' or 'Arjuna'.
 But both characters have certainly coloured the political campaign.

 Priyanka likens Modi to Duryodhan